Left and Right: Georgeann circa, 1974

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Georgeann has slight bumps just below her knees due to an adolescent sickness with Osgood-Schlatter’s disease which is an inflammation of the tibia, she has a mole on her neck, a skin discoloration on her back, Georgeann was also nearsighted and wears eyeglasses and contact lenses to help correct her vision, she had a deep tan at the time of her disappearance and some fancies spell her name as “Georgann”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Georgeann has slight bumps just below her knees due to an adolescent sickness with Osgood-Schlatter’s disease which is an inflammation of the tibia, she has a mole on her neck, a skin discoloration on her back, Georgeann was also nearsighted and wears eyeglasses and contact lenses to help correct her vision, she had a deep tan at the time of her disappearance and some fancies spell her name as “Georgann”

 Clothing/Jewelry Description: A white backless t-shirt, a a sheer red/white/blue floral print long sleeved shirt, navy blue cotton bell bottom pants that had a single button and was missing the other three, white open toed sandals, Georgeann was wearing a rectangular black onyx ring on her left middle finger with a small diamond in the center set in yellow gold, the other ring was described as a cultured pearl ring in a Tiffany setting on her right ring finger with a gold band, Georgeann was also carrying a leather sack like bag which contained her identification, a small amount of cash, a small hairbrush, and a bottle of Heaven sent perfume which had imprinted angels on the front, and the bag was stained with something red

 Details of Disappearance